SelectUSA/website/industry-snapshots/_posts/2015-02-18-financial-services-industry-united-states.md

 had&nbsp;a $23.0 billion surplus in financial services and insurance trade (excluding re-insurance, the financial services and insurance sectors had a surplus of $59.5 billion.)
-The financial services and insurance sectors employed 5.87 million people in 2012.
+The financial services and insurance sectors employed [5.99 million](http://data.bls.gov/pdq/SurveyOutputServlet;jsessionid=8D4E940E270A33400EFB2E5AC02F01E5.tc_instance4) people in 2014.
 The securities subsector of the industry shows great potential for employment growth, with a 12 percent increase expected by 2018.
-According to the U.S. Department of Labor, 818,000 people were employed in the securities and investment sector at the end of 2012.
+According to the U.S. Department of Labor, [888,600 people](http://data.bls.gov/pdq/SurveyOutputServlet;jsessionid=68F42618DE7B3F5FEAC551FE910AF1EB.tc_instance4) were employed in the securities and investment sector at the end of 2014.

 Investment in the U.S. financial services industry offers significant advantages for financial firms.
 In 2012, at least 132 of Fortune’s